JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Support for Amazon Web Services (AWS)

 This TeamCity version supports [Amazon Web Services (AWS) connection](configuring-connections.md#AmazonWebServices).
-It allows defining AWS credentials in one place and using them in the [AWS Credentials build feature](aws-credentials.md).
+It allows defining AWS credentials once and using them in builds via the [AWS Credentials build feature](aws-credentials.md).
 You can use different AWS credential types: access keys, IAM Role, and the Default credential provider chain.

 ## Maintenance mode for cloud agents